 - 4 Tablespoons unsalted butter, divided

-- Dredge chicken in flour mixture so that it is dusted in white.
+- Dredge chicken in the flour mixture so that it is dusted in white.
 Shake off excess.

-- Remove chicken to a large clean serving plate (as in, don't use the plate that had raw or half-cooked chicken on it).
+- Remove chicken to a large clean serving plate.
 Arrange in a single layer.

 - Remove pan from heat.
 Add the remaining 2 tablespoons of butter to the pan and whisk it vigorously.
 Taste.
 Season with salt and pepper to taste.